ahmedalaa14/Python-Automation/README.md

 # Python Automation Scripts

-- This repository contains a collection of Python scripts for automating various tasks in AWS.
+- This repository contains a collection of Python scripts for automating various tasks in AWS

 ## Contents